 Yes, it is a core component of the Middle Years Programme for all 10th graders.
 Students who complete the Personal Project successfully, along with their 9th and 10th grade classes at Huron, will have successfully met the requirements of the International Baccalaureate Middle Years Programme.
 They are then eligible to share this accomplishment as a part of college/job applications applications stating: "Completed the International Baccalaureate Middle Years Programme at Huron High School, Ann Arbor, Michigan."
 As well, they can share (i.e., college essay, interviews) the significance and impact of their Personal Project work on their learning.

 Is the Personal Project a graduation requirement?

 The Personal Project is a requirement of the Middle Years Programme.
 It is not an AAPS graduation requirement.
 The course is an elective credit that supports credit towards graduation.
-Students who do not pass the course do not receive the elective credit.
+Students who do not score a passing grade do not receive the elective credit.

 Huron High School is authorized as a World School and offers to all 9th and 10th grade students the Middle Years Programme.
 Thus, in general, students enroll in 6 of 8 subject areas of study in 9th and 10th grades, and are required to take courses in Language & Literature, Language Acquisition, Individuals & Societies, Sciences, and Mathematics.
 Students complete their schedules with experiences in Physical Education and Health, Design (including PLTW), and Arts (visual and performing).
 As well, students complete the Personal Project in 10th grade, which is a culminating project that demonstrates students’ consolidation of their learning.